HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ### `304` Not Modified status

-When it comes to size, `304 Not Modified` responses are usually much smaller than `200 OK` responses, so it follows that page performance can be sped up/improved?? by only delivering the necessary size of data.
-This is where correctly using conditional requests comes in because revalidation (and data savings?) can only be done by using either an `Etag` or `Last-Modified` header.
+When it comes to size, `304 Not Modified` responses are much smaller than `200 OK` responses, so it follows that page performance can be sped up by only delivering the necessary size of data.
+This is where correctly using conditional requests comes in because revalidation, and data savings can be done by using either an `Etag` or `Last-Modified` header.

 The `Last-Modified` response header works in conjunction with the `If-Modified-Since` request header to let the browser know if any changes have been made to the requested file.